Alnyz/Line-A/README.md

 Fadhiil Rachman / [Linepy](https://github.com/fadhiilrachman/line-py)

-### TODO: if you have any idea or found some little bug, free for report to Author
+### TODO: if you have any idea or found some little bug or something, free for report to Author